The page complies with the CanLII rules for Reproduction and Copyright. For brevity, the essential points:

 Were the Affidavits Properly Sworn?

-[17] The judge admitted the affidavits as having been properly sworn by “judicial officials …in respect of … affidavits” described in s.
+[16] The appellant's arguments focus on the jurat of six of the affidavits attesting to business records.[17]
+The judge admitted the affidavits as having been properly sworn by “judicial officials …in respect of … affidavits” described in s.
 52(e) of the Canada Evidence Act.
 He refused to admit three other affidavits under the Act taken by an English solicitor because she struck out the “judicial official” part of the form; although he admitted them under the common law exception to the hearsay rule.
 He explained this in his voir dire ruling as follows:

 [27] Turning to the question of whether the affidavits were properly sworn, the jurat on the affidavits at Tabs 1 to 10 of Exhibit A states that they have been sworn before someone who is described as being a judicial officer authorized to administer, take or receive affidavits, oaths, declarations.
-In each case, the occupation of the official is also stated.
+In each case, the occupation of the official is also stated.[18]
+As I understand the appellant's first submission on this topic, he says that the judge should not have accepted the declaration of “judicial official” in the jurat at face value.
+Something more was needed to bring the status of the person taking the affidavit in the country where it was sworn to the level of a judge or the kind of senior government officer comparable to the diplomatic officers listed extensively in s.
+52(a)-(d) and (f).

 [28] I am satisfied that each of those affidavits has been properly sworn pursuant to the requirements of ss.
 52 and 53 of the Canada Evidence Act.
 The jurat on the affidavit of Chen Hwai Huang at Tab 11 does not contain that notation.
 The person taking the affidavit is described as a barrister and solicitor of the High Court of New Zealand, and I am prepared to accept him as a judicial official within the meaning of that term in s.
 52(a).